cloudberrydb/gpbackup/plugins/README.md

 **Usage within gpbackup:**

-Called at the start of the backup process on the master and each segment host.
+Called at the start of the backup process on the coordinator and each segment host.

 **Arguments:**